 Cozby, P. C., Mar, R. A., & Rawn, C. D. (2020).
 Methods in behavioural research (Third Canadian Ed.).
 Toronto, ON: McGraw-Hill Ryerson.
-Because we are using the online platform Connect for some activities, you must purchase the textbook through the UBC bookstore.
+Either the hard version or the digital version of the textbook is sufficient.
+The digital version of the textbook contains optional activities that you may find useful for studying.